Colleges

 You can do so in a variety of ways, including taking practice exams, test prep courses, utilizing free online resources, or even practicing questions on study apps.

 You may consider using Khan Academy or CollegeBoard to practice and prepare for your next SAT or The Princeton Review for the ACT, which all offer short boot camps to boost your test-taking confidence.
-Also, the SAT will be offered digitally to the Class of 2025.
-Learn everything you need to know about this major change, which includes a shorter testing time and more help throughout the exam.
+Also, the SAT will be offered digitally now, a recent change.
+Students taking the ACT will have the option to choose their format: digital or paper.

 Consider taking the ACT or SAT as a junior.